Hub and spoke meetings

 Note that I’m not suggesting meeting professionals give up any attempt to control what happens at their events.
 Maintaining control of vital logistics, and having and executing backup plans when unexpected developments occur are core requirements and responsibilities of our job.

-It’s when we try to tightly control every aspect of our meeting that our events suffer.
+It’s when we try to tightly control every aspect of our meetings that our events suffer.
 Surprisingly, clinging to control is the easy way out.
 As Dee W Hock, founder and former CEO of VISA, put it:

 “Any idiot can impose and exercise control.
 It takes genius to elicit freedom and release creativity.”